ohmyshake/programming-tutorial/book/hpc/Globus.md

 **Batch Transfers**

-- Uses a .txt file to request multiple files in one transfer request.
+- Uses a `input.txt` file to request multiple files in one transfer request.

 ```bash
 # this is the contents of in.txt: